 This language definition will invoke the compilePerl script telling it to syntax-check the submitted program file, then if the file “OK” exists (which will only happen if the Perl syntax-check was successful) it will invoke the Perl interpreter to execute the submitted program.
 Note that while this example is for Perl, other languages such as Bourne Shell (and other shells), Python, Ruby, and ‘awk’ can also use a similar solution.

-The above example should provide some insight into the types of operations which the Contest Administrator can invoke from PC2 .
+The above example should provide some insight into the types of operations which the Contest Administrator can invoke from PC2.
 For example, it is possible to create a script file which is invoked for the “Program Execution Command” and does any desired operation, such as copying a data file into the execute directory prior to running the intended program.
-Basically any desired operation can be performed at either the “compile” or “execute” step, as long as one has a clear understanding of the PC2 language processing algorithm described above.
+Basically, any desired operation can be performed at either the “compile” or “execute” step, as long as one has a clear understanding of the PC2 language processing algorithm described above.
 This organization of language processing gives a great deal of flexibility to the Contest Administrator.